-- We updated our prisonist criminal justice blog (prisonist.org/prisonist-the-blog) that has 5 1/2 years of important content, with new blogs posted regularly.
+We updated our prisonist criminal justice blog (prisonist.org/prisonist-the-blog) that has over 6 years of important content, with new blogs posted regularly.

-- We are deep into our second year of Criminal Justice Insider radio, WNHH 103.5 FM, New Haven, CT, live-streamed everywhere.
+We are in our third season of the Criminal Justice Insider Podcast, broadcast live on WNHH 103.5 FM, New Haven, CT, live-streamed anytime, everywhere.

-- We have been available for each other at all hours of the day, night, weekends, holidays and whenever anyone of us is in need.
+We have been available for each other 24/7, all hours of the day, night, weekends, holidays and whenever anyone of us is in need.